 - Any personal property you have will get taken away from you and will be stored until you are released.

 - You will then be allowed to use the telephone in order to call a member of your family, friend, or bondsman to arrange bail.

-- If you are expected to be released shortly, you might get to keep wearing street clothes, otherwise you you will have to change into a jail issued jumpsuit.
+- If you are expected to be released shortly, you might get to keep wearing street clothes, otherwise you will have to change into a jail issued jumpsuit.

 Have you ever been booked into jail?
 If so, please tell us what happened.
 How long did you have to wait in the holding cell?
-What was you treatment like?
+What was your treatment like?
 Do you know any things that might help other people make it through the process?

 Post A Comment